RedPointGlobal/redpoint-rpi/README.md

   'https://$DEPLOYMENT_SERVICE_URL/api/deployment/status' \
   -H 'accept: text/plain'
 ```
-You should receive the ```"Status": "LastRunComplete"``` response to confirm that the cluster installation has been completed successfully.
+You should receive the ```"Status": "LastRunComplete"``` response to confirm that the client installation has completed successfully.

 ### Downloading Client Executable